OpsLevel/community-integrations/scripts/create_relationships_based_on_union_of_tags/README.md

 ## Idempotency

 The script does not query existing relationships before creating.
-Re-running may create duplicate edges for the same (source, target, relationship definition).
-Run once or add your own checks if you need to avoid duplicates.
+Re-running is safe, if the relationship already exists, it is a no-operation in OpsLevel.